 Fifth Stage: Follow Up

-Once a claim has been denied or dismissed, you have to follow-up with that payer to decide how the claim gets reimbursed.
-When the claim is adjusted, you can process, ideally bringing about reimbursements.
+Once a claim has been denied or dismissed, you have to follow up with that payer to decide how the claim gets reimbursed.
+When the claim is adjusted, you can process it, ideally bringing about reimbursements.

 The subsequent staff should resume claims or afterward adopt different techniques to decide how to get paid for those claims.